 - Directional signage is to be provided throughout the development.
-The signage is to be clear and legible to aid 'way finding' throughout the development, especially for visitors and emergency vehicles. - Installation of 'Park Smarter' signage (or similar) is recommended to minimise opportunity for theft from vehicles, in particular the visitors car parking areas. - The central community facility should have clear expectations of users and hours of use etc. to ensure activity does not adversely impact on residents. - The area (including gardens, fencing) should be well maintained.
+The signage is to be clear and legible to aid 'way finding' throughout the development, especially for visitors and emergency vehicles. - Internal signage will show: - a site map of the residential layout and facilities - location of individual sites - vehicle speed limit - fire extinguishers and exits. - Streets will feature: - directional signs every 200m to show the exits and community facilities - home sites numbers will be clearly marked. - Internal signage will aim for safe and quick access around the facility. - Installation of 'Park Smarter' signage (or similar) is recommended to minimise opportunity for theft from vehicles, in particular the visitors car parking areas. - The central community facility should have clear expectations of users and hours of use etc. to ensure activity does not adversely impact on residents. - The area (including gardens, fencing) should be well maintained.
 Any evidence of anti-social behaviour (e.g. graffiti, malicious damage, broken lights etc.) should be cleaned / fixed / replaced within 24 hours.
-A maintenance plan should be developed for the site. - Regular walk through to ensure the site is kept clean and also monitor the grounds. - The garbage bin area to be secured and kept out of general sight.
+A maintenance plan should be developed for the site. - Regular walk through to ensure the site is kept clean and also monitor the grounds. - The garbage bin area to be secured and kept out of general sight. - To minimise access under a dwelling on piers installation of a lattice barrier or timber slats will be installed.